When you're ready to buy a new TV for gaming, these are things to consider:

 It's never easy to see hidden enemies in the dark.
-However, with technology such as dynamic black equaliser that's not an issue.
-Dynamic black equaliser works by analysing a game's dark scenes and detecting objects within them.
-It then optimises the black levels helping to reveal the things that you couldn't quite see before.
+However, with technology such as dynamic black equalizer that's not an issue.
+Dynamic black equalizer works by analysing a game's dark scenes and detecting objects within them.
+It then optimises the black levels helping to reveal the things that you couldn't quite see well before.
 In addition, HDR technology, which makes things look more real, and optimised sound settings are also a must.
 And with sound optimised to adjust to any type of game you choose to play, you can be sure to fully enjoy all of your games.

 Low Input Lag